IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``tar xvfz solr-4.6.0.tgz``

-A Dataverse-specific ``schema.xml`` configuration file is required, which we download from the "develop" branch on GitHub and use to overwrite the defaul ``schema.xml`` file:
+A Dataverse-specific ``schema.xml`` configuration file is required, which we download from the "develop" branch on GitHub and use to overwrite the default ``schema.xml`` file:

 ``cd solr-4.6.0/example``